semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-clouds.md

-In this book we will show you how to deploy to Kubernetes hosted on three public cloud providers: Amazon AWS, Google Cloud Platform, and DigitalOcean.
-With small modifications, the process will work with any other cloud or Kubernetes instance.
+This book will show you how to deploy to Kubernetes hosted on three public cloud providers: Amazon AWS, Google Cloud Platform, and DigitalOcean.
+With slight modifications, the process will work with any other cloud or Kubernetes instance.

 We’ll deploy the application in a three-node Kubernetes cluster.
 You can pick a different size based on your needs, but you’ll need at least three nodes to run an effective canary deployment with rolling updates.